VeritasDL-zz/SADXCHAOS/README.md

 - Random Clip Level -  Changes The Render Distance (Disabled as of 8/10/2021)
 - Random Pause -  Forces The Game Paused for 5 Frames (you must unpause 5 times)
 - Random Character -  Randomly Changes what character you are playing as (Currently Disabled because the character change only happens on death/act/level change/restart)
-- Swap Camera -  Changes to what ever camera isn't currently selected.
+- Swap Camera -  Switches Camera Type
 - Random Debug -  Enables Debug Mode for 333 Frames.
 - Random X Gravity -  Sets X Gravity to a random value (Disabled as of 8/10/2021)
 - Random Y Gravity -  Sets Y Gravity to a random value for 1000 frames.